ccabanero/ios-watchkit-snippets/README.md

 * The TableInterfaceController scene is composed of a Table that uses the __TableRowController__ to define the data for populating each row's label and image.
 * The __DetailInterfaceController__ is the WKInterfaceController subclass which is responsible for presenting the 'details' for the table row that a user tapped on.
 * In Interface.storyboard, a __push segue__ is created between the row and the DetailInterfaceController scene.
 This segue has the identifier __DetailsSegue__.
-* Data is passed from one __TableInterfaceController__ using the contextForSegueWithIdentifier method.
+* Data is passed from the __TableInterfaceController__ using the contextForSegueWithIdentifier method.
 * Data is received by the __DetailInterfaceController__ in the awakeWithContext method.

 ###Deploying to your Apple Watch for Testing